MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample5.md

 Our goal is to colorize faces of the *Octasphere* in red if they are close to or even intersect the cubic WEM.
 And we like to colorize faces of the *Octasphere* in green if these faces are far away from the cubic WEM.

 Open the tab *Editor* of the panel of `SoLUTEditor`.
 This tab allows to interactively select a color for each PVL value.
 Select the color point on the left side.
-Its *Position* value is supposed to be 0, so we like to select the *Color* *red* in order to color-code small distances between the WEMs in red.
-In addition to that, increase the *Opacity* of this color point.
+Its <field>Position</field> value is supposed to be *0*, so we like to set the color to *red* in order to color-code small distances between the WEMs in red.
+In addition to that, increase the <field>Opacity</field> of this color point.
 Next, select the right color point.
-Its *Position* is supposed to be 3 and thus equals the value of the field *New Range Max*.
-As these color points colorize large distances between WEMs, select the *Color* *green*.
+Its <field>Position</field> is supposed to be *3* and thus equals the value of the field <field>New Range Max</field>.
+As these color points colorize large distances between WEMs, set the color to *green*.
 You can add new color points by clicking on the colorized bar in the panel.
-Select, for example, the *Color* *yellow* for a color point in the middle.
+Select, for example, the color *yellow* for a color point in the middle.
 Select and shift the color points to get the desired visualization.

 ![Changing the LUT](images/tutorials/dataobjects/surfaces/DO12_09.png "Changing the LUT")